Weekly economic update

 Highlights of news-making events of the past week, from the economy and profits to Europe and interest rates.

-The Bloomberg Consumer Comfort Index jumped to 43.6 in the week ended August 14, 2016, from 41.8 in the prior week.
+The Bloomberg Consumer Comfort Index fell to 41.3 in the week ended September 18, 2016, from 42.2 in the prior week.

 - Political uncertainty surrounding U.S. election cycle